+Whether you're still recovering from Florence or from September 2017, the most active tropical storm month on record–you may be worried about mold in your home.
 If your home was damaged by floodwaters, you’ll need to take quick action to dry out your furniture, carpeting, and walls.
 Too much moisture and standing water can be a breeding ground for mold, which could trigger breathing problems or contribute to an infection.
 But even if your home hasn’t been damaged in a hurricane or flood, you likely still have mold in your house.

 In fact, mold is everywhere.
 Even in the cleanest of homes, it’s impossible to eliminate entirely.
 Every time you open a window or go outside, mold can be ushered in through the air or by attaching itself to your clothing and shoes.
 Once indoors, it can grow in the walls, carpeting, upholstery, and more.
 Truth is, mold is good at reproducing anywhere there is moisture; mold has existed for millions of years and has picked up a few survival tricks along the way.

 Health symptoms that can be caused by mold in your house

 Mold doesn’t bother everyone.
 In fact, out of thousands of mold species, only a few dozen will trigger any health problems at all, according to the Asthma and Allergy Foundation of America.
 Still, some of us are sensitive to molds.
 People who are allergic to an indoor mold can experience year-round symptoms like a sore throat, cough, stuffy nose, and more; for those who also have asthma, mold can trigger an asthma attack.
 People with a weakened immune system or a chronic lung condition like chronic obstructive pulmonary disease can develop a serious infection in the lungs if they’re exposed to mold.